QuaidBartolomei/drawnit/README.md

 This project contains a `/server` and `/client` applications contained in a top-level parent package.
 In production the backend server serves the static client build files.

-The project is organized so that the client and server can be developed as seperate apps.
-This top level package can be used to build the project into a Node.js application that serves the compiled frontend.
+The parent package contains several scripts to help with testing and developing the client and server together.

 ### Prerequisites